Tennessee Auctioneers Association Bylaws

 Section 1.
 The President of the Association may appoint such committees necessary to carry out the business and future projects of the Association Committees shall be appointed for one year.

 Section 2.
-Committees shall file written reports that shall be attached to the written official minutes of the Association.
+Committees may file written reports that shall be attached to the written official minutes of the Association.

 Section 1.
 The Nominating Committee of the Association shall be made up of all of the Past Presidents in attendance at the Annual Convention.
 The Nominating Committee shall nominate candidates for each vacant office and report to the membership at the proper time.
 The immediate Past President of the Association shall serve as chairman of the nominating committee and be responsible for its organization and shall prepare the report to be presented to the Association.